szymonj99/cpp-exercises/README.md

 # cpp-exercises
-Various C++ exercises and pieces of code.
+Various C++ exercises and pieces of code or other projects that don't deserve a repository of their own.